-Faeries thrive in nature, so it’s no surprise that they’re more active right now with Spring in full bloom.
+Faeries thrive in nature, so it’s no surprise that they’re more active right now with Summer in full sswing.
 Lately, I’ve felt called to add quite a few new plant babies to my little patio garden, despite my persistent black thumb.
 Luckily, the Fae have shown me that no matter how bad you may think you are at gardening, if you provide them with the right plants and energy, they’ll protect those babies with everything they’ve got!

 After my little call to action in the garden department, I thought I’d share some plants that are irresistible to the Fae so that you, too, can invite their beautiful energy into your space and receive their blessings.
 Some are traditional to Faery folklore, while others are ones I have used in my own practice and felt the fae’s spirit within.
 Intuition truly is your best guide when adding onto your faery garden!

 Here are a few of my favorite fae-pleasing plants: